dat-ecosystem-archive/docs/papers/dat-paper.md

 ### Data

 Type 9.
 Sends a single chunk of data to the other peer.
-You can send it in response to a Request or unsolicited on it's own as a friendly gift.
+You can send it in response to a Request or unsolicited on its own as a friendly gift.
 The data includes all of the Merkle tree parent nodes needed to verify the hash chain all the way up to the Merkle roots for this chunk.
 Because you can produce the direct parents by hashing the chunk, only the roots and 'uncle' hashes are included (the siblings to all of the parent nodes).

 - `index` - The chunk position for this chunk.
 - `value` - The chunk binary data.
 Empty if you are sending only the hash.